haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 output_mutants= true

 {% endhighlight %}

+Configuration file for this scenario can be found in `workflows/single-residue-mutations.cfg`, precomputed results are in `run-residue-mutations`.
+The output folder contain, among others, an energy-minimised mutant model `1_alascan/4G6M_matched_haddock-A_D58R.pdb.gz`, and tables `.tsv` with energetics.

 <a class="prompt prompt-question">
 Take a look at the scores of the mutants.
 Which mutation depleats binding the most?